newmersedez/go-quests/README.md

 ### How to solve a quest (intended workflow)
 1. Open the repo folder in VS Code (Or any other IDE of your choice)
 2. Pick a quest folder under `quests/` (start with smaller numbers first)
-3. Read `quests/<n.topic>/README.md` fully.
-Go through the reference links/docs mentioned to get a thorough idea of the concept.
+3. Read `quests/<n.topic>/README.md` thoroughly.
+Review all referenced links and documentation to gain a complete understanding of the underlying concept.
+If the preview does not render correctly, use **Ctrl + Shift + V** to open the README in preview mode for improved readability.
 4. Open the solution file:
    - Example: `quests/10.structs/solution.go`
 5. Implement the required functions/methods.